Natural Baby Life logo (480 x 130)

 3. Don’t skip on brushing baby’s tongue!
 The tongue is an ideal place for bacteria to become trapped and multiply, so make sure tongue brushing is part of your oral care routine each day.

-4. If you’ve thoroughly checked baby’s mouth and are following a consistent oral care routine, then it may be time for a trip to the pediatrician or pediatric dentist to rule out other causes for bad breath during teething like illness or other conditions.
+4. If you’ve thoroughly checked baby’s mouth and are following a consistent oral care routine, then it may be time for a trip to the pediatrician or pediatric dentist to rule out other causes for bad breath like illness or other conditions.

 What if your baby’s breath stinks when they are sick?

-If baby is ill, offer plenty of liquids to help them get well and to combat dry mouth and other bothersome symptoms.
+If baby is ill, offer plenty of liquids to help them get well and combat dry mouth and other bothersome symptoms.

 Why does your baby’s breath stink no matter what you do?